 Alberta has long been the alpha dog of Canada's natural gas exploration, but British Columbia is quickly proving it can run with the pack.
-Nexen Inc. last week became the latest of several pedigreed gas producers to track down success in the emerging shale prospects in the Horn River Basin.
+Nexen Inc. this week became the latest of several pedigreed gas producers to track down success in the emerging shale prospects in the Horn River Basin.

 Calgary-based Nexen completed a winter shale drilling program on a basin leasehold at Dilly Creek, and based on an assessment of three vertical wells -- and assuming a 20% recovery factor -- the Dilly Creek lands are estimated to contain 3-6 Tcf of recoverable contingent resources.
 Before the estimates are finalized and commercially established, Nexen plans to conduct additional appraisals.